 • Maintain any on-site storage areas clean and free from unnecessary clutter.
 Use disinfectant regularly to sanitise works surfaces

 We have drafted a handout of these measures that you can send to your clients.
 It’s in MS Word so you can change it up however you like.
 You may want to provide laminated copies for your team to take out on site – Safety Measures at Your Site.

 2. Banks allowing loan payment deferrals

 Today, the banks announced that they will allow businesses impacted by COVID-19 to have loan repayments deferred for up to 6 months.
 This offer is available to any small business impacted by COVID-19 and is not restricted to type of business or industry or location.

 Most of the major banks have also extended the same offer to mortgage holders and personal borrowers.

 If you need this extension, contact your bank now to register your requirement.
 Expect that they’ll be busy so get in early.

-If you don’t already have loans or lines of credit in place, the banks will still need to assess your credit worthiness.
+If you don’t already have loans or lines of credit in place, the banks will still need to assess your creditworthiness.
 Make sure your business financial reports are up to date.
-This is where a coach could work with you to review your financial model and cash flow protection so that you can forecast your financing requirements.
+This is where your Tenfold business mentor can work with you to review your financial model and cash flow protection so that you can forecast your financing requirements.